2023 DATES & PRICING

 FREQUENTLY ASKED QUESTIONS

 Your child’s safety is our number one priority and we have outlined a few FAQs on how our camp has proactively prepared our staff, set up systems/procedures, and implemented rules within our program to keep them safe & healthy.
 We are following COVID-19 recommendations from the American Camp Association and the CDC to make sure we enable a safe & exciting experience at LEGENDS.
+All health practices outlined below are subject to change as we get closer to Summer.

-You can easily view CHL lodging here:
+You can easily view Buckner lodging here:

 Due to privacy concerns and to create a quality experience free from the distractions of electronics, transmittable devices such as cell phones or tablets with data plans.
 Non-transmittable devices such as iPod, mp3 players or tablets without data plans, are permitted while traveling but are not permitted once at camp.
 Upon arrival, all electronic devices are labeled and secured and delivered back to the camper at the end of the camp session.